A Beehive is a Home for Honey Bees

 Propolis is a mixture of plant resins, beeswax and saliva that has anti-bacterial and anti-fungal properties.
 It is used to seal cracks and contributes to beehive health.

-An excess of propolis makes hive inspections more difficult.
+An excess of propolis makes hive inspections more difficult for beekeepers.
 The boxes and frames will seem to be glued together.
+However, it is thought that more propolis inside may mean healthier bees.

 Final Thoughts on the Beehive